 What you tell your insurance company may affect the outcome of any subsequent litigation, the continuing terms of your auto coverage, or how much you receive to cover your accident costs.

-If you want to protect your legal rights and ensure that you are fairly compensated, you should hire an experienced auto accident attorney like those at Pierce & Shows.
+If you want to protect your legal rights and ensure that you are fairly compensated, you should hire an experienced auto accident attorney like our Louisiana team at Pierce & Shows.

 In most cases, your insurance company will contact you to conduct an interview by phone.
 They may ask you if it is okay to record you; if you are uncomfortable being recorded, you may refuse politely.